Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ultimodal} change detection (MMCD) refers to the task of identifying meaningful changes in the Earth's surface by synergistically analyzing heterogeneous remote sensing data, such as optical and Synthetic Aperture Radar (SAR) imagery, acquired over the same geographical area at different times \cite{BROWN2020111356}.
-By integrating complementary information across modalities, MMCD can effectively overcome limitations inherent in single-source data, such as weather-induced observational gaps.
-In particular, SAR provides all-weather, day-night imaging capability, which mitigates issues like cloud occlusion and supports reliable monitoring in time-sensitive scenarios such as disaster response.
-Moreover, the fusion of spectral characteristics from optical data and dielectric and surface roughness information from SAR enables a more comprehensive characterization of land cover and land use (LCLU) changes.
+Multimodal change detection (MMCD) identifies Earth's surface changes through the synergistic fusion of heterogeneous remote sensing data obtained from the same geographical region at multiple time points \citep{BROWN2020111356}.
+Different from homogeneous change detection \citep{JiangLong,ZhenLi}, by integrating complementary information across modalities, MMCD can effectively overcome limitations inherent in single-source data.
+Among these, combining optical and Synthetic Aperture Radar (SAR) imagery to detect land cover and land use (LCLU) change is a popular MMCD task.
+SAR provides all-weather, day-night imaging capability, which mitigates issues like cloud occlusion and supports reliable monitoring in time-sensitive scenarios such as disaster response.
+Moreover, the fusion of spectral characteristics from optical data and dielectric and surface roughness information from SAR enables a more comprehensive characterization of LCLU changes.

-Despite its advantages, MMCD remains challenging due to significant modality gaps arising from fundamentally different imaging mechanisms.
-For instance, optical images record the spectral reflectance of ground objects, whereas SAR data encodes the dielectric properties and roughness of the Earth's surface.
-These inherent differences lead to distinct radiometric and textural characteristics across modalities, causing great difficulties in direct comparison and alignment of cross-modal features, and are susceptible to generating pseudo-change artifacts \cite{Yang03092025}.
-Consequently, achieving effective cross-modal synergy and deep fusion to enhance the robustness and accuracy of CD remains a critical and pressing research problem \cite{Lv9955391}.